golanlevin/DrawingWithMachines/assignments/2025/02_getting_started/README.md

 Please spend about 20 minutes browsing these materials to get a sense of how some artists are combining computation and plotter devices. *Now*,

-* **Create** a post in the Discord channel, `#2-2-looking-at-art`.
+* **Create** a post in the Discord channel, `#2-3-looking-at-art`.
 * **Write** a sentence or two reflecting on the work you saw, overall.
-What was interesting to you?
-What was disappointing?
+What stood out to you — visually, conceptually, or technically?
 What opportunities did you see?
 Why do you think people are combining generative art and plotting machines?
-* **Identify** a specific artwork you liked, that involved plotters in some way.
+* **Pick** an artwork you find compelling — and that involved a plotter in some way (not just generative art).
 In your post, **link** to the project's URL, and **embed** an image or screenshot of the project.
 * **Write** another sentence or two, on what you appreciated about this particular project.